hamikm/NetworkSimulator/README.md

 TODO

 #### Jessica
+* implemented logging from simulation into JSON formatted log file using JSON for Modern C++ instead of RapidJSON
+* implemented plotting simulation metrics
+    * implemented interactive plot
+* created presentations
+* implemented selective acknowledgement scheme

 #### Hamik

 * Decided the JSON input file format, wrote the test cases, and chose the RapidJSON library
 * Chose the Doxygen documentation generator and uploaded the final docs to his website
-* Wrote the rather long Makefile
+* Wrote the long Makefile
 * Decided an inheritance hierarchy and wrote skeleton flow, host, router, link, packet, simulation, and event classes.
 He also wrote the `driver.cpp` file as the entry point for the simulation and tested the skeleton simulation against some unit tests written under the Google C++ unit testing framework.
 * Played a support role for Jessica and Jingwen after the project was bootstrapped, which included helping with debugging, occasionally writing new code or bug fixes, and clarifying C++ concepts since they were less familiar with C++ than he was.
 * Merged a lot of the code from other branches into the default branch, since his editor (Eclipse) was best at it.